Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 This is not a complex thought process.
 It is repeatable work.
 That is exactly what n8n is suited for.

 But: production DATEV DMS automation is more than "uploading a PDF".
-The workflow needs to know which client the document belongs to, which metadata should be set, and under which DATEV user context the access takes place.
+The workflow needs to know which client the document belongs to, which attachments should actually be archived, which metadata should be set, and under which DATEV user context the access takes place.

 Workflow architecture